Vitaliy Guimaraes: Representing the United States

 Guimaraes competed at the 2022 Winter Cup where he won the competition.
 This was the first competition that utilized bonus points based on difficulty scores.
 Despite not gaining any of these bonuses, Guimaraes managed to post the highest score due to clean execution.

-At the NCAA Championship Guimaraes helped Oklahoma finish second as a team.
-Additionally he placed third on floor exercise.
+At the conclusion of the competition, Guimaraes was selected to compete at the DTB Pokal Team Challenge where he helped the United States finish first as a team.
+At the 2022 NCAA Championship Guimaraes helped Oklahoma finish second as a team.
+Additionally, he placed third on floor exercise.